Diocese of Churches for the Sake of Others: Church planting and adoption

 In its early days in the ACNA, C4SO often planted churches collaboratively; for example, in 2014, C4SO partnered with the geographical Diocese of Cascadia to plant a church in Edmonds, Washington, which eventually was released to Cascadia.
 Vintage Church, a multisite church in the Los Angeles area, is one of the largest churches in C4SO and was planted in conjunction with the UK-based HTB network.
 Vintage has since supported other C4SO church plants in Southern California.

 C4SO also has a process for "adopting" established congregations that desire to move from other traditions.
 In the early 2020s, for example, several Presbyterian Church in America churches joined C4SO.

 C4SO maintains a Diaspora Network to support immigrant diaspora Anglican churches worshiping in non-English languages and with home country traditions.

 Structure

-C4SO is led by Todd Hunter as its founding diocesan bishop.
+C4SO was led by Todd Hunter as its founding diocesan bishop.
 In the absence of a diocesan bishop, the C4SO canons call for the Executive Leadership Team, made up of elected lay and clergy delegates, to be the ecclesiastical authority.
 Since 2023, Brian Wallace has served under Hunter as C4SO's first full-time bishop suffragan.
 Other key leaders include canon theologians Esau McCaulley and Scot McKnight.